 Converting an attached building, like an integral garage, into living space also falls under PD as you are not increasing the overall footprint of the building.

 Converting a standalone garage will involve applying for a change of use under Building Regulations.

-4. How Big Can a Single-Storey Extension be Without Planning Permission?
+4. Can I Build a Single-Storey Extension Without Planning Permission?